dotnet/docs/docs/visual-basic/programming-guide/language-features/variables/how-to-make-an-object-variable-not-refer-to-any-instance.md

 ---
-title: "How to: Make an Object Variable Not Refer to Any Instance (Visual Basic)" ms.custom: "" ms.date: "2015-07-20" ms.prod: .net ms.reviewer: ""
+title: "How to: Make an Object Variable Not Refer to Any Instance (Visual Basic) | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
 ms.suite: ""
 ms.technology: